Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 - ✔️ shapes statistics update

 ## 22-06-06
 - ✔️ Important bug fix !
-Training not using correct batches
+Training not using correct batches --> compiling version a39e48ff933e16c063e15d3c371f78308a8bdbb5
 - 🔨 Adding debug option to save training reference and output
 - 🔨 get the position of the image/patch